 Find out exactly why Irish people love potatoes so much

 🍻 TRY THE LOCAL DERRY BREW...
 Pop into the Walled City Brewhouse where you can sup to your heart's content.

-Proudly located in the south of Ireland, Cork is the second-largest city in the Republic of Ireland (locals will tell you it’s the real capital).
+Located in the south of Ireland, Cork is the second-largest city in the Republic of Ireland.

-Cork is built on the Lee.
-This wide river cuts and winds through the centre, lending any exploration of downtown Cork a romantic feel, as you criss-cross the city’s many stone bridges.
+The Lee cuts and winds through the city centre, lending any exploration of downtown Cork a maritime atmosphere, as you criss-cross the city’s many stone bridges.

 Cork has a darker side too.
 Discover a hidden history of rebels, rioters and prison life at Spike Island.
 Ireland’s Alcatraz is dramatically sited on an island in Cork Harbour.
-In 1850, this was the world’s largest prison.
-Today, it’s a modern visitor experience, open to all.
+In 1850, Spike Island was the world’s largest prison.
+Today, it’s an award-winning visitor experience, open to all.